-Just as you can suppress the printout of items such as picture boxes using the Modify dialog box, you can suppress the printout of layers.
+Just as you can suppress the printout of items such as picture boxes, you can suppress the printout of layers.
 To suppress the printout of a layer, double-click that layer in the Layers palette.
 In the Attributes dialog box, check Suppress Output, and then click OK.